-This is something I want to work on, but it has been effective.
-I’d have my breakfast with my coffee, spent a little time waking up by staring at the weather report, and proceeded to move into the office to write for an hour or so.
+In the past, I had my breakfast and coffee, spent a little time waking up by staring at the weather report, then proceeded to move into the office to write for an hour or so.

 Periodically, I’d head straight from my office to the gym.
 It just depended on whether I was working out in the morning or the afternoon that day.
 This struck me as reasonably productive, which may have been the problem.